XWasHere/obsidian/README.md

 - Hide blocked messages
 - Revert the thicker new message bar
 - Timestamp on edited messages
+- Remove a lot of clutter that usually isnt used
+- Remove nitro upsells when possible
 - Unmigrated tweaks, unlisted

 ### ReMessageLogger Tweaks